 Supervised machine learning algorithms can be used to apply what has been learned from past experiences onto new data and predict future events.
 It starts analysis from a known training dataset, producing an inferred function that makes a prediction output.
 This kind of system can provide targets for any new dataset once it has enough experience.
 It can also compare its output to the real output and adjust its model accordingly.

 Semi-supervised falls on the spectrum between the first two types.
-Here, they are used for both labeled and unlabeled data, with the quantity of the latter being greater.
+Here, they are used for both labeled and unlabeled data.
+The quantity of the latter being greater.
 This framework is generally chosen when the acquired labeled data requires skilled and relevant resources to train it / learn from it.
 Otherwise, acquiring unlabeled data generally doesn’t require additional resources.

-Lastly, reinforcement machine learning algorithms is a method that interacts with its surroundings and produces actions to find out risks and rewards.
+Lastly, reinforcement machine learning algorithms is a method that interacts with its surroundings.
+It then produces actions to find out risks and rewards.
 Delayed rewards and trial and error searches are the most common uses of this type of learning.
 This method also allows machines and software to automatically determine the correct pathway in a certain context to maximize output and performance.

 How does this apply to SAP Business One?